CaioKenedy/CAIO-BIKES/README.md

 # Bikcraft

 Website developed during Origamid Course.
-In this website we gonna use:
+In this website i'm gonna use:

 - Html
 - CSS
 - Javascript